tbnorth/multiproc/multiproc.md

 ## Cheap, disposable, or expensive, persistent

-- For really long CPU intensive processes `multiprocessing` start-up cost may be low enough to allow single use processes
+- For really long CPU intensive processes `multiprocessing` start-up cost may be low enough to allow single use processes.

 ## Summary

-- IO bound operations, use `threading`
+- IO bound operations, use `threading` (or `asyncio`).
-- small CPU bound operations (< 1-5 sec.), *re-use* processes with `multiprocessing` and communication
+- Small CPU bound operations (< 1-5 sec.), *re-use* processes with `multiprocessing` and communication,
-- large CPU bound operations, like processing a folder of images, process reuse doesn't matter
+- Large CPU bound operations, like processing a folder of images, process reuse doesn't matter.

 ## multiprocessing / NumPy

-- `multiprocessing` uses separate instances of “python.exe” which can communicate with **expensive** message passing to move information between processes
+- `multiprocessing` uses separate instances of “python.exe” which can communicate with **expensive** message passing to move information between processes.
-- NumPy supports shared memory for its arrays, so separate programs can operate on the same data
+- NumPy supports shared memory for its arrays, so separate programs can operate on the same data.